Network resilience

-Tipping points are critical thresholds in system parameters or state variables at which a tiny perturbation can lead to a qualitative change of the system \cite{kronke2019dynamics}.
-Once a tipping point has been crossed, and a critical transition occurs, it is extremely difficult or even impossible for the system to return to its previous state \cite{barnosky2012approaching}.
-Thus prediction and prevention of unwanted critical transitions in ecosystems is a crucial challenge in ecology.
-Critical transitions, or regime shifts, can result from `fold bifurcations' that shows hysteresis \cite{scheffer2009early} or more complex bifurcations \cite{hastings2010regime}.
-For the regime shifts in the latter case, there will be no typical early warning signals.
-In contrast, the regime shifts due to fold bifurcations trigger the general preceding phenomena that can be characterized mathematically.
-Those include a deceleration in recovery from perturbations (‘critical slowing down’), an increase in variance in the pattern of within state fluctuations \cite{scheffer2009early}, an increase in autocorrelation between fluctuations \cite{drake2010early}, and an increase in asymmetry of fluctuations and rapid back-and-forth shifts (‘flickering’) between states \cite{lenton2011early}.
+Tipping points are critical thresholds in system parameters or state variables for which a tiny perturbation can lead to a qualitative change in the system \cite{kronke2019dynamics}.
+Once a tipping point has been crossed, leading to a critical transition, it is extremely difficult or even impossible to restore the system \cite{barnosky2012approaching}.
+Thus, the prediction and prevention of unwanted critical transitions in ecosystems is a crucial challenge in ecology.
+Critical transitions, or regime shifts, can result from ``fold bifurcations'' that show hysteresis \cite{scheffer2009early} or from more complex bifurcations \cite{hastings2010regime}.
+In the latter case, there is no typical early-warning signals of the regime shift.
+In contrast, regime shifts that occur due to fold bifurcations display preceding general phenomena that can be characterized mathematically.
+These include slowing recovery from perturbations and increasing variance of the patterns within state fluctuations \cite{scheffer2009early}, autocorrelation between fluctuations \cite{drake2010early}, asymmetry of fluctuations and rapid back-and-forth shifts (``flickering'') between states.